Conditions

 3.1.
 Contract language is German.

 3.2.
 We do not save the full text of the contract.
-Before sending the order via the online shopping cart system, the contract data can be printed out or electronically saved using the browser's print function.
-After we have received the order, the order data, the information required by law for distance sales contracts and the general terms and conditions will be sent to you again by email.
+Before sending the order via the online shopping cart system, the contract data can be printed out or saved electronically using the print function of the browser.
+After we have received the order, the order data, the information required by law for distance contracts and the General Terms and Conditions will be sent to you again by email.

 4. Codes of Conduct

 4.1.
-We have submitted to the buyer's seal quality criteria of the Händlerbund Management AG and the associated Ecommerce Europe Trustmark Code of Conduct, which can be viewed at: https://www.haendlerbund.de/de/downloads/kaeufersiegel/kaeufersiegel-zertaturenbedingungen.pdf (https://www.haendlerbund.de/de/downloads/kaeufersiegel/kaeufersiegel-zertaturenbedingungen.pdf) and https://www.ecommercetrustmark.eu/the-code-of-conduct/ (https://www.ecommercetrustmark.eu/the-code-of-conduct/)
+We have subjected ourselves to the buyer seal quality criteria of Händlerbund Management AG and the Ecommerce Europe Trustmark Code of Conduct, which can be viewed at: https://www.haendlerbund.de/de/downloads/kaeufersiegel/kaeufersiegel-zertifizierungskriterien.pdf (https://www.haendlerbund.de/de/downloads/kaeufersiegel/kaeufersiegel-zertifizierungskriterien.pdf) and https://www.ecommercetrustmark.eu/the-code-of-conduct/ (https://www.ecommercetrustmark.eu/the-code-of-conduct/)

-5. Essential characteristics of the product or service
+5. Essential characteristics of the goods or service

-The essential characteristics of the goods and / or services can be found in the respective offer.
+The essential features of the goods and/or service can be found in the respective offer.

 6.1.
-The prices listed in the respective offers as well as the shipping costs represent total prices.
+The prices listed in the respective offers and the shipping costs represent total prices.
 They include all price components including all applicable taxes.

 6.4.
-The payment methods available to you are shown under a correspondingly labeled button on our website or in the respective offer.
+The payment methods available to you are shown under a correspondingly designated button on our website or in the respective offer.

 6.5.
 Unless otherwise stated for the individual payment methods, the payment claims from the concluded contract are due for payment immediately.

 7.1.
-The delivery conditions, the delivery date and any existing delivery restrictions can be found under a corresponding button on our website or in the respective offer.
+The delivery conditions, the delivery date and any existing delivery restrictions can be found under a correspondingly designated button on our website or in the respective offer.

 7.2.
-As far as you are a consumer, it is regulated by law that the risk of accidental loss and accidental deterioration of the item sold during shipment is only transferred to you when the goods are handed over, regardless of whether the shipment is insured or uninsured.
-This does not apply if you have independently commissioned a transport company not named by the entrepreneur or a person otherwise appointed to carry out the shipment.
+If you are a consumer, it is regulated by law that the risk of accidental loss and accidental deterioration of the item sold during shipment only passes to you when the goods are handed over to you, regardless of whether the shipment is insured or uninsured.
+This does not apply if you have independently commissioned a transport company not named by the contractor or another person responsible for carrying out the shipment.

-These terms and conditions and customer information were created by the lawyers of the Händlerbund who specialize in IT law and are permanently checked for legal conformity.
-The Händlerbund Management AG guarantees the legal security of the texts and is liable in the event of warnings.
+These General Terms and Conditions and customer information were created by the Händlerbund's lawyers, who specialize in IT law, and are constantly checked for legal conformity.
+Händlerbund Management AG guarantees the legal certainty of the texts and is liable in the event of warnings.
 For more information, see: https://www.haendlerbund.de/de/leistungen/rechtssicherheit/agb-service (https://www.haendlerbund.de/de/leistungen/rechtssicherheit/agb-service).

 last update: 27.10.2020